 - Configure CORS for the storage account as described in the documentation so BlobBridge can consume the new SAS immediately.

-blobbridge-container-sas) and grant the managed identity write permissions. - Deploy the PowerShell function below and set the timer trigger to your required cadence.
+- Deploy your token generation process and set the timer trigger to your required cadence.

 The rotation function